collapsed-stacks/startups/questions/3464/should-i-file-my-small-start-up-as-an-llc-or-s-c-corp.md

 - tagged: `legal`, `business-registration`, `business-structure`, `california`
 - score: 2

-<p>Two of my colleagues and I want to start an organizational management/ program evaluation consulting business but are unsure which business type to form.
+Two of my colleagues and I want to start an organizational management/ program evaluation consulting business but are unsure which business type to form.
 We reviewed all of the advantages and disadvantages of and LLC, S and C-Corp but are unclear on a couple of things.
 First, if we elect to have an S or C-Corp, can we serve as the board of directors for our company and owners given that we will still be relatively new?
 Second, can we convert an LLC to a C or S-Corp if we feel we need to in the future?
 Lastly, as far as tax structure as a small start up is concerned, does any one type have an advantage over the other?
-We live in California and are aware the state charges a hefty franchise tax.</p>
+We live in California and are aware the state charges a hefty franchise tax.

 ## Answer 3472